E-Krabs/hidden-morse-code-translator-esp32/README.md

 Note: RPi Zero W is overkill.
 I could use a different microcontoller with circuit python with internet.<br>

-Upcoming: Replace RPi with Teensy or Pico and download entire API to SD as JSON.
-So no internet needed!
+<b>Upcoming: Replace RPi with Teensy or Pico and download entire API to SD as JSON.
+So no internet needed!</b>